-LCD Plasma LED 3D CRT TV Which Television to Buy
+LED LCD Plasma OLED Smart 3D TV Which Television to Buy

-The television market is a very competitive market with products from dozens of brands promoting various technologies that promise to deliver high quality viewing experience.
+The television market is a very competitive market with products from dozens of brands promoting various technologies that promise to deliver a high quality viewing experience.
 For this reason buying a TV may be a hectic task at times.
-This page will guide you through the most important considerations in buying a CRT, Plasma, LCD, LED, or 3D television.
+This page will guide you through the most important considerations in buying an LED, OLED, CRT, Plasma, LCD, or 3D television.